Uncertainties in supernova input rates drive qualitative differences in simulations of galaxy evolution: The critical importance of the minimum progenitor mass

 The star formation and outflow mass loadings for these different progenitor masses can be seen in Figure~\ref{sfr_minmass}.
-We see here that (as we might expect), the $\sim2$ times higher SN energy budget and $\sim3$ times longer injection duration between the smallest progenitor mass $(6\Msun)$ and the largest progenitor mass $(10\Msun)$ result in a larger variation in the SFRs compared to merely changing the timescale of feedback alone.
-With a $6\Msun$ minimum progenitor mass, star formation in the disc is nearly completely halted, with winds driven to an average mass loading of $\eta=5.5$, more than 2 orders of magnitude larger than the average mass loading for a $10\Msun$, with $\eta=0.015$.
-If we look again at the two point correlation function (Figure~\ref{2point_minmass}), we see that unlike the previous results, the increased effectiveness of SN-driven outflows for small minimum progenitor masses is not associated with an increase in the clustering of star formation.
-Instead, these results point to the much simpler effect of higher SN energy budgets and longer SN injection timescales (resulting in less cooling losses compared to an instantaneous injection) produce a much stronger driving engine for powering galactic outflows.
+We see here that (as we might expect), the $\sim2$ times higher SN energy budget and $\sim3$ times longer injection duration between the smallest progenitor mass $(6\Msun)$ and the largest progenitor mass $(10\Msun)$ result in a larger reduction in the SFRs compared to changing the timescale of feedback alone, as we examined in the previous section.
+With a $6\Msun$ minimum progenitor mass, star formation in the disc is noticeably reduced, with winds driven to an average mass loading of $\eta=5.5$, more than 2 orders of magnitude larger than the average mass loading for a $10\Msun$, with $\eta=0.015$.
+The dashed curve in Figure~\ref{sfr_minmass} shows the result of combining the energy budget of a $6\Msun$ minimum progenitor mass ($1.6\times10^{49}\erg/\Msun$) with the injection duration of a $10\Msun$ minimum SN progenitor mass ($24\Myr$).
+As this figure shows, the effects of changing the progenitor mass arise from \textit{both} the increased energy budget and longer SN duration.
+As we saw previously in figure~\ref{sfr_continuous}, the continuous injection of FB energy can drive stronger outflows compared to instantaneous injection.
+Reducing the injection duration by roughly a third, from $68\Myr$ to $24\Myr$, reduces the effectiveness of SN feedback at regulating star formation and driving outflows (although less than if we were to also reduce the feedback energy to $8.2\times10^{48}\erg/\Msun$).